AlaaAAlghwiri/AlaaAAlghwiri/README.md

-*Hello!* I'm [Alaa Alghwiri](https://alaaalghwiri.quarto.pub/portfolio/), Senior Data Scientist at Center for Population Health Management, University of Pittsburgh
+*Hello!* I'm [Alaa Alghwiri](https://alaaalghwiri.quarto.pub/portfolio/), Senior Data Scientist at the Center for Population Health Management, University of Pittsburgh

 ### **About Me**